zhukovgreen/pytest-when/README.md

 ## Installation

+Install the package into your development environment, from [pypi](https://pypi.org/project/pytest-when/), using `pip`, for example:

 ```bash
 pip install pytest-when
 ```

-## Usage
+## Implementation

-After installing the package a new fixture `when` will be available.
+Onced installed, the `when` fixture will be available just like the rest of the `pytest` plugins.
-See the following example how to use it:
+See the following example of how to use it:

 ```python
 # class which we're going to mock in the test